Welcome!

-Go to blog, Words & Music by Alan AtKisson >>>
+To read my blog, go to Words & Music by Alan AtKisson

 Alan’s professional history has followed the history of sustainable development itself.
 In 1988, he began editing one of the first journals on sustainability and cultural change, In Context, just one year after the United Nations launched the concept in a groundbreaking report (“Our Common Future”, 1987).
 In 1990, Alan co-founded one of the first city-based sustainability planning initiatives (Sustainable Seattle), which introduced the concept of sustainability indicators and was copied in cities around the world.
-In 1992, he founded one of the world’s first sustainability consultancies, AtKisson Group, and began providing strategic advice to global clients in business, government, the non-profit sector and the United Nations.
-Tools and methods he developed along the way have spread globally, including the Sustainability Compass and the VISIS Method for strategic planning in a sustainability context.

 Alan has also served as chair or chief executive officer for several other organisations, including an economic policy think-tank developing new measures of well-being (Redefining Progress), a global NGO focused on environmental and social ethics (Earth Charter International), an international network of sustainability and systems researchers (aka the Balaton Group), and a multi-nation intergovernmental partnership promoting global water security (Global Water Partnership).
-For more information, please see his detailed professional biography.

 Alan is currently working on “Gaia’s Dreams: An Optimist’s Guide to Creating Positive Futures,” the third and final book in his “Optimist Trilogy” (expected to be completed in 2026).
 The series began with his environmental bestseller Believing Cassandra (1999, revised 2012) and continued with The Sustainability Transformation (2012).
 Alan is also the author of Sustainability is for Everyone (2014, revised 2017), a small, widely read book designed to introduce and demystify the topic for people of all ages and backgrounds.
 He has also published two books of poetry, an essay collection, and a book on organisational change with the German coaching expert Axel Klimek (Parachuting Cats into Borneo, 2017).
 Many of his books, published in English, have also been translated into other languages.